ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 **Noel A HIDALGO**
 [noneck.org](http://noneck.org) | [noel@noneck.org](mailto:noel@noneck.org)

-He stands at the crossroads of technology, government, community, and innovation.
+He stands at the crossroads of technology, government, community, and impact.
 For the last 15 years, he has worked on entrepreneurial ideas that have changed the world.
 He has traveled extensively advocating for a free and open internet, accessible and participatory government, open source software, and free culture ideas.

-He is the founder of NYC's Drupal community, the #BikeNYC hashtag, and co-founder and executive director of BetaNYC, the nation’s largest local community dedicated to civic technology and open government.
+Since 2009, he has organized BetaNYC, the nation's largest municipally focused civic technology, open government, and civic startup community.
+He is the founder of NYC's Drupal community, the #BikeNYC hashtag, and co-founder and executive director of BetaNYC.
 He was awarded the rank of Eagle Scout and membership to Royal Society for the encouragement of Arts, Manufactures and Commerce.

 **Highlighted Employers & Projects**

+**The People's Roadmap to a Digital New York City**
+Co-Author, 2013
+bit.ly/nyc3-citizen-guide

 **Executive Director and Co-founder at Beta NYC**
 March 2009 - Current